History of Canada: Indigenous societies

-Archeological and Indigenous genetic evidence indicate that North and South America were the last continents into which humans migrated.
-During the Wisconsin glaciation, 50,000–17,000 years ago, falling sea levels allowed people to move gradually across the Bering land bridge (Beringia), from Siberia into northwest North America.
-At that point, they were blocked by the Laurentide Ice Sheet that covered most of Canada, confining them to Alaska and the Yukon for thousands of years.
+Archeological and Indigenous genetic evidence indicates that North and South America were the last continents into which humans migrated.
+During the Wisconsin glaciation, which began 100,000–75,000 years ago and ended about 11,000 years ago, falling sea levels allowed people to move gradually across the Bering land bridge (Beringia), from Siberia into northwest North America.
+At that point, they were blocked by the Laurentide ice sheet, then covering most of Canada, confining them to Alaska and the Yukon for thousands of years.
 The exact dates and routes of the peopling of the Americas are the subject of an ongoing debate.

-By 16,000 years ago the glacial melt allowed people to move by land south and east out of Beringia, and into Canada.
+About 16,000 years ago, the glacial melt allowed people to move by land south and east out of Beringia, and into Canada.
 The Haida Gwaii islands, Old Crow Flats, and the Bluefish Caves contain some of the earliest Paleo-Indian archeological sites in Canada.
 Ice Age hunter-gatherers of this period left lithic flake fluted stone tools and the remains of large butchered mammals.

 The North American climate stabilized around 8000 BCE (10,000 years ago).
 Climatic conditions were similar to modern patterns; however, the receding glacial ice sheets still covered large portions of the land, creating lakes of meltwater.
 Most population groups during the Archaic periods were still highly mobile hunter-gatherers.
 However, individual groups started to focus on resources available to them locally; thus with the passage of time, there is a pattern of increasing regional generalization (i.e.: Paleo-Arctic, Plano and Maritime Archaic traditions).

 The Woodland cultural period dates from about 2000 BCE to 1000 CE and is applied to the Ontario, Quebec, and Maritime regions.
 The introduction of pottery distinguishes the Woodland culture from the previous Archaic-stage inhabitants.
 The Laurentian-related people of Ontario manufactured the oldest pottery excavated to date in Canada.

 The Hopewell tradition is an Indigenous culture that flourished along American rivers from 300 BCE to 500 CE.
 At its greatest extent, the Hopewell Exchange System connected cultures and societies to the peoples on the Canadian shores of Lake Ontario.
 Canadian expression of the Hopewellian peoples encompasses the Point Peninsula, Saugeen, and Laurel complexes.

 The eastern woodland areas of what became Canada were home to the Algonquian and Iroquoian peoples.
 The Algonquian language is believed to have originated in the western plateau of Idaho or the plains of Montana and moved with migrants eastward, eventually extending in various manifestations all the way from Hudson Bay to what is today Nova Scotia in the east and as far south as the Tidewater region of Virginia.